 There is an additional fleece-lined slot, ideal for accommodating a tablet and protecting an exposed screen from scratches.
 The large front zippered compartment features numerous zippered pockets, ideal for storing a backup hard drive, charging cord, and more.

 Also, there is a pocket along the side that fits a large water bottle or on-the-go coffee tumbler.
 We also love the attachment points for a rear bike light on the outside of the bag (see photo below, right).
 Overall, storage is versatile in this pack and deserves its high marks in this metric.

 This pack excels underway to the office or just out on the town.
 It hosts a roll-down zippered top that buckles into place.
 The tabs are large and easy to pull on, even with a pair of gloves.

 There are two side access zippers.
-One accesses the laptop compartment directly, allowing you to get at your computer when the pack is loaded with other swag.
+One accesses the laptop compartment directly, allowing you to get at your computer with the pack full of other swag.
 The other zipper accesses the large compartment of the backpack.
-The top access provides access to both the laptop and main compartment.
+The top access provides access to both the laptop and the main compartment.

 The roll-down top and sleek lines of this laptop backpack certainly have biking community appeal.
 While many of our testers appreciated the style of this backpack, and its cute colors and lines, some didn't like the roll-top look.

 We got many compliments on the street!
 It's not the sleekest design, but its appearance also didn't make us feel out of place.